idembele70/todo/documentation/specification.md

 ##### Postconditions:

-- The footer is hidden via CSS when URL doesn't match `/home/*`.
+- The footer is hidden when URL doesn't match `/home/*`.

 ---